How Much Does It Cost to Create an Online Marketplace?

 At Greenice, we work with unique projects that cannot be created with off-the-shelf solutions.
 But taking into account the startup challenges, we sometimes use ready scripts like ZCart if most of the project is standard.

-Why is it better than a canned CMS like WordPress or website-builder like Sharetribe?
+Why is it better than a canned CMS like Wordpress or a website-builder like Sharetribe?

 ZCart (and similar scripts) is written with Laravel, a modern and reliable PHP framework that we use in many custom projects.
 It gives us full freedom for remodeling the platform while cutting the development time.
 We can take the ZCart structure, configure a server and database for it, rebuild existing features according to your business needs, and make necessary integrations; thus making the price much lower.